 There is an ongoing debate on the health impact for individuals which could potentially lead to a major contribution towards preventing premature death & disease that smoking currently causes in the UK.
 An IFoA working party was set up (consisting of a multi-disciplined team of insurance professionals including actuaries, underwriters and medical practitioners), to consider the impact on the insurance industry.
 This presentation will give an update on work of the IFoA e-cig working party

 Speakers: Niel Daniels, SCOR Global Life and members of the E-cigarettes Working Party

 D10: Managing Data – Understanding the Impact of the General Data Protection Regulation (“GDPR”)

-On May 26th 2018, the regulations around the handling of data fundamentally change and this will impact the Life insurance sector significantly.
+On May 26th 2018, the regulations around the handling of data fundamentally changed and this will impact the Life insurance sector significantly.
 Personal data flows through many of our actuarial processes from pricing through to reserving and claims payment.

 We will provide

 insights into the background of the regulation and the changes it is bringing.

 practical lessons on recent engagements undertaken and processes like pseudonymisation which are being used to manage the consequences